silver-matt/E-commerce-Back-End/README.md

   You must install the following for this app to function: Source Schema and then Source Seeds in an integrated terminal then run npm start to run the program.

   # Usage:
-  Sequalize, MySQL2, Express.js, nodemon, and dotenv
+  Sequelize, MySQL2, Express.js, nodemon, and dotenv

   # Contributors:
   Matthew Silver